 filler@godaddy.com

-Our Color Guard is called upon throughout the year to protect, carry and handle “the colors” which represents the Flag, for ceremonies dedicated to individuals including events, parades, memorial services and changes of command.
-The Color Guard also carries rifles which symbolizes the protection of the nation.
+Our Saratoga National Cemetery Honor Guard is called upon throughout the year to protect, carry, and handle 'the colors,' which represents the Flag, during ceremonies dedicated to individuals, including events, parades, memorial services, and changes of command.
+The Color Guard also carries rifles, symbolizing the protection of the nation while providing essential veteran services.

 A. Arrival of Funeral Party